-Our core services cover routes based on those operated by Southern Vectis over the years; however we shall also be re-creating part of the former Seaview Services route between Seaview and Ryde which operated from 1922 to 1992.
+Our route network this year is based on the Southern Vectis Summer 1974 timetable, with the addition of the former Seaview Services route between Seaview and Ryde which operated from 1922 to 1992.

 - Other services will link The Isle of Wight Bus & Coach Museum to Ryde Esplanade, Binstead, Pell Estate and Elmfield.